webcrawls/lightswitch-problem/README.md

 ## usage instructions

-I made this project during one of the Godot 4 RCs, so it should be good to go on any version of Godot 4.
-Just run it and you'll see the instructions.
+Just run this project using Godot 4.1+, and it should work.
+Press enter to advance the visualization.